Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

         Adding a longer future days to predict.
 Short prediction (next day, next 5, or 7days are fairly straightforward.
 You can expand to next week, next 2 week, 3, week, 4 week prediction).
         Please oraganize the results in a summarized form.
 Currently, I had to use average to the excel file to compare them.
         * It would be good, if you can put all such data together.

+* collecting paper to fill in Graph Modeling section
+    * paper discovery
+        * from paper that use Graph Neural Network (or graph construction), see their next research. (
+            * list of paper
+        * keywords
+            * transfer learning + GNN
+            * dynamic graph
+        * what is the state of the art of the folloing task
+            * ILI prediction?
+            * spatio temporal forcasting
+            * pandemic prediction
+            * viral content prediction
 #RESOURCES

 #QUESTION